mathewgomas-alfred/mathewgomas.io/user_manual/tag_management.rst

 Changing a Tag's Name
 ---------------------

 Select the existing tag that you want to have changed from the drop-down.
 Press the :guilabel:`+` icon next to the tag.
 You will get an option to rename it.
-Press :kbd:`Enter` to confirm.
+Press the :kbd:`Enter` key to confirm.
 All the existing brushes will remain in the newly named tag.

 Deleting a Tag
 --------------